celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/DisplayScreenOrientation.png)

-Use the **Brightness** slider to Increase or decrease the brightness of the screen.
+Use the **Brightness** slider to increase or decrease the brightness of the screen.

 Use the **Screen Orientation** buttons to select your preferred screen orientation, whether auto, landscape, or portrait.